rizac/eGSIM/egsim/management/commands/README.md

-This directory contains eGSIM-specific management commands to (re)populate the backend database tables storing the API data (GSIMs, IMTs, Regionalizations, GSIM selections and, soon, flatfiles data).
+This directory contains eGSIM-specific management commands to (re)populate the backend database tables storing the API data (GSIMs, IMTs, Regionalizations + GSIM mappings and, maybe in the future, flatfiles data).

 Django will register a manage.py command for each Python module in this directory ("management/commands") whose name doesn't begin with an underscore.